 - 1 tablespoon fresh lemon juice

 - 1 tablespoon minced fresh parsley

-Make crab salad dressing by stirring together remaining ingredients, mayonnaise, Dijon mustard, lemon juice, capers and fresh parsley.
+- Make dressing by stirring together remaining ingredients, mayonnaise, Dijon mustard, lemon juice, capers and fresh parsley.

-Spoon dressing over crab and celery; gently toss to coat evenly.
-Divide crab salad among 4 prepared bowls or plates and serve.
+- Spoon dressing over crab and celery; gently toss to coat evenly.
+Adjust seasoning if needed with salt and pepper.
+Divide salad among 4 prepared bowls or plates and serve.

 - Serve this crab salad on its own or as crab salad sandwiches (this recipe works for 4 hoagie rolls or 8 potato or brioche rolls) or tossed with cold cooked pasta for a wonderful seafood pasta salad (adding 8 ounces of dry pasta cooked according to package directions and cooled will make 4 generous servings).
 Or serve scooped into avocado halves or hollowed out tomatoes for an elegant meal.

 - Check the mayonnaise label if you're following a Paleo or Whole30 diet, or make your own Avocado Oil Mayonnaise, which is appropriate for either diet.